actionless/pikaur/README.md

 Also see `pikaur -Sh`, `-Qh`, `-Ph` and `-Gh` for pikaur-specific flags.

-Pikaur wraps all the pacman options accurately except for `-Syu` which is being splitted into `-Sy` (to refresh package list first) and `-Su` (to install upgrades after user confirmed the package list or altered it via [M]anual package selection).
+Pikaur wraps all the pacman options accurately except for `-Syu` which is being split into `-Sy` (to refresh package list first) and `-Su` (to install upgrades after user confirmed the package list or altered it via [M]anual package selection).

 * [Installation](#installation "")